 When the body is deprived of sugar, which happens because of low-carb intake, the body adapts using dietary and body fat as a substitute.

-This happens through a complex biochemical mechanism which primarily involves the liver.
+This happens through a complex biochemical mechanism that primarily involves the liver.

 The liver, in this case, conjures up an acidic substance called ketone by churning up the body fat.